AlenZhang-Dev/Stamp-Project/README.md

 # Stamp-Project
-This is a project which imporves the traditional stamp .
+This is a project which imporves the traditional stamp.\n Hardware Test \n
-Hardware Test:
+This megs from ubuntu.